acrylian/zp_github/README.md

 echo zpGitHub::convertMarkdown($pagecontent);
 ```

+This will also not be perfect as ZEnphoto by default does not recognize (invisible) linebreaks (`\n`) entered in text fields.

 Please also see the file comments on each method and function below for more details on the parameters and usages.